 Would you believe that, until last month, I ran the same CPU and motherboard running at 5.2ghz 24/7 while compiling development code and playing games for almost a decade?
 The only reason I could do that was because of my custom water cooling loop keeping everything at decent temperatures – I didn’t even change the coolant once in that time.

 Over the course of this stupidly long custom PC watercooling guide, you will become a watercooling GURU.
-Armed with enough information to make an informed decision on the components you will need to buy to watercool your gaming PC and even how to avoid common PC build day problems.
+Armed with enough information to make an informed decision on the components you will need to buy to watercool your gaming PC.

 There are a lot of questions I get asked that I find myself repeating so I put them all together here.
 Hopefully, these common PC watercooling questions and answers can clear up any confusion you may have.